SimonVutov/SimonVutov/README.md

 - 👋 Hi, I’m @SimonVutov
-- 👀 I’m interested in Unity
+- 👀 I’m interested in Unity, Competitive Coding, And Tech in General
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning about Competitive Coding and Mainly Use Java/Python, might learn C++ later
-- 💞️ I’m looking to collaborate on the brackeys game jam
 - 📫 How to reach me Instagram: simonvutov

 <!---